Terramoto/DNS-API/README.md

 ## Browser Extension

-A Greasemonkey/Tampermonkey userscript is available that allows you to select domains or IPs on any webpage and retrieve DNS information through this API service.
+A Violentmonkey userscript is available that allows you to select domains or IPs on any webpage and retrieve DNS information through this API service.
 See [USERSCRIPT_README.md](USERSCRIPT_README.md) for installation and usage instructions.

 ## Features